yunghog/host-editor/README.md

 - Working with hosts file
 - Compatible on Windows and Linux machines
 - Lightweight python script
+- Log file to keep track of hosts
 - Easy to handle

 ## Usage